cnnrznn/cnnrznn.github.io/_drafts/process-migration.md

 It is still an open research questions whether non-downtime process migration is possible.

 ## General Challenges
+To migrate a process, one must (1) pause the process, (2) send its state to the destination host, then (3) resume the process.
+In general, optimizations to the process migration problem occur in (1) and (3), and correctness is ensured by (2).
+Here, I discuss stage (2).

+Migrating a process is complicated; there are many pieces of state that a linux process relies on.

+* Memory mappings
+* CPU registers
+* File descriptors
+  - Regular files
+  - Inet sockets
+  - Unix sockets

 ## The 3 Musketeers